 V. Sattui made my list for one of the best wineries in Napa Valley because it offers so much more than just wine tasting.
-V. Sattui is the best winery to visit during lunch time!
-Just head to their onsite gourmet deli and cheese shop, where you’ll find a large array of meats, cheeses, and sandwiches.
-Make sure to bring your lunch and bottle of wine out to the picnic table area.
+V. Sattui is the best winery to visit during lunchtime!
+Just head to their onsite gourmet deli and cheese shop, where you’ll find a vast array of meats, cheeses, and sandwiches.
+Make sure to bring your lunch and a bottle of wine out to the picnic table area.

 The gorgeous picnic grounds have plenty of shade with huge oak and walnut trees.
 I had read that this was a very popular winery and that having lunch there meant dealing with crowds, but that was not my experience at all.